-On September 28, 2020, the U.S. Environmental Protection Agency (EPA) enacted new Federal CCR Rule regulations affecting the 40 CFR §257.103 alternative closure requirements, replacing the 40 CFR §257.103(b)(1) option NIPSCO had been pursuing with like, but more substantial, requirements outlined in 40 CFR §257.103(f)(2).
+On September 28, 2020, the U.S. Environmental Protection Agency (EPA) enacted new Federal CCR Rule regulations affecting the 40 CFR §257.103 alternative closure requirements, replacing the 40 CFR §257.103(b)(1) option NIPSCO had been pursuing with similar, but more substantial, requirements outlined in 40 CFR §257.103(f)(2).
 The new regulations applicable to NIPSCO's WDA impoundment near-term operation and longerterm closure strategy required a similar, yet more rigorous, evaluation of the availability of alternative on- or off-Site disposal capacity as options to the continued use of the existing surface impoundment.
-In accordance with the new regulatory requirements at 40 CFR §257.103(f)(2), NIPSCO performed this evaluation and submitted a Demonstration of Permanent Cessation of a Coal-Fired Boiler(s) by a Date Certain (hereinafter Demonstration) on October 30, 2020, followed by Demonstration Addendum #1 (Addendum #1) in November 2020, The Demonstration and Addendum #1, which anticipated the continuation of coal-fired generation and use of the WDA until 2023, are currently awaiting technical review by EPA.
+In accordance with the new regulatory requirements at 40 CFR §257.103(f)(2), NIPSCO performed this evaluation and submitted a Demonstration of Permanent Cessation of a Coal-Fired Boiler(s) by a Date Certain (hereinafter Demonstration) on October 30, 2020, followed by Demonstration Addendum #1 (Addendum #1) in November 2020.
+The Demonstration and Addendum #1, which anticipated the continuation of coal-fired generation and use of the WDA until 2023, are currently awaiting technical review by EPA.
 Following 2022 communications about RMSGS' critical role in electric generation baseload and peak demand needs of the Midcontinent Independent System Operator (MISO), the regional transmission organization (RTO) of which NIPSCO is a part, NIPSCO identified the need to extend coal-fired generation at RMSGS beyond the originally planned 2023 shutdown date.
 NIPSCO then prepared and submitted Demonstration Addendum #2 in August 2022, where it also awaits technical review by EPA.
-As discussed in Addendum #2, coal-fired generation, and production of CCR and associated waste streams will now continue until December 2025 and these and related post-generation waste streams must continue to be managed in the sole remaining CCR Rule-compliant surface impoundment as there is no alternative capacity onor off-Site.
-Consequent active operation of the WDA is now planned to continue until early 2026.
-Following postshutdown boiler washdown activities and a second wastewater piping re-direct project, the WDA will cease receipt of all CCR and non-CCR waste streams by 2Q 2026, at which time closure activities will begin.
+As discussed in Addendum #2, coal-fired generation, and production of CCR and associated waste streams will now continue until December 2025 and these and related post-generation waste streams must continue to be managed in the sole remaining CCR Rule-compliant surface impoundment (WDA) as there is no alternative capacity on- or off-Site.
+Consequent active operation of the WDA including discharge of boiler wash water associated with decommissioning is now planned to continue until 3Q 2026.
+Following post-shutdown boiler washdown activities and a second wastewater piping re-direct project, the WDA will cease receipt of all CCR and non-CCR waste streams by 3Q 2026, at which time closure activities will begin.
 The extension of WDA operations will not impact the implementation of closure activities, which will still be completed no later than October 17, 2028, as required by 40 CFR §257.103(f)(2).
+In furtherance of its closure objectives and timeline for the WDA, on December 22, 2023, NIPSCO submitted for IDEM review a final design application (i.e., Closure Plan).
 Although not addressed in this IDEM IAC 10-9-1 regulation-specific annual update, NIPSCO has similarly prepared annual updates in accordance with the Federal CCR Rule requirements at 40 CFR §257.103(f)(2)(x).